Frequently Asked Document Management Questions

 Speak With Us

-• Electronic fax archiving and processing for inbound and outbound documents
+• Electronic fax archiving and processing for both inbound and outbound documents

-• Which historical patient information should be available during and after the transition?
+• Which historical patient information should be accessible during and after the transition?

-• What are the best methods of converting this information for use with your current EHR system? (if applicable)
+• What are the best methods for converting this information for compatibility with your EHR system, if applicable?

-• How long should the paper record be available after the scanning process is complete?
+• How long should the original paper records remain available after scanning is complete?

-Law firms and attorney’s offices often lag behind many other industries when it comes to technology.
-With the increase in digital legal service providers and the average client’s expectation for online accessibility, digitizing your legal processes can be one of the most cost-effective ways to add value to your services.
-A few examples of core processes that can benefit from a document scanning pipeline:
+Law firms often lag behind other industries in adopting new technology.
+With the rise of digital legal services and clients expecting online accessibility, digitizing your legal documents is a cost-effective way to add value to your services.
+Key processes that can benefit from a document scanning workflow include:

 • Contracts